 One of the main issues that disrupts orderly migration for skilled nursing professionals post-arrival arises from how equitably their educational credentials are recognized in other countries.
 With no clear global system to compare nursing education and professional competency, international credential recognition systems become a complex labyrinth of regionally distinct and often complex and opaque processes.
 This exposes migrants in this occupational sector to multiple vulnerabilities when they become internationally mobile (Kingma 2006; Walton-Roberts and Hennebry 2017).
 In most western receiving nations both Indian and Philippine nursing degrees are considered inferior to local and Anglo-American credentials, and nurses from India and the Philippines typically experience lower pass rates in professional registration exams.
 This often results in migrant nurses moving into less well paid occupations (practical not registered nurse positions) and sectors (community and elder care) (Choi and Lyons 2012).
 The overall effect is an immense loss of value in terms of the educational investments made by migrants in their original education (often through private colleges), and in the numerous fees they pay for their migration and post-arrival credential and language assessments.

-The geographical and visa category routes nurses take in order to engage in international migration exposes them to further vulnerability.
+The geographical and visa category routes nurses take to engage in international migration exposes them to further vulnerability.
 Indian and Philippine healthcare professionals often seek to reach apex markets such as those in North America, Australia, and other European locations that offer the best pay, work, and living conditions.
-Entry points into these various systems are often via two step migration through less attractive markets such as the Middle East, currently the most common destination for Filipino nurses (POEA 2013) and for nurses from southern India (Walton-Roberts 2010).
-Many Filipino nurses, for example, will seek employment in the Gulf States or in more developed Asian nations such as Singapore and Malaysia due to lower entry requirements.
+Entry points into these various systems are often via two-step migration through less attractive markets such as the Middle East, currently the most common destination for Filipino nurses (POEA 2013) and for nurses from southern India (Walton-Roberts 2010).
+Many Filipino nurses, for example, seek employment in the Gulf States or in more developed Asian nations such as Singapore and Malaysia due to lower entry requirements.
 They then have the ability to work in large, high-tech hospitals, and can use this experience to reach preferred destination countries in the west (Matsuno 2009).

-Indian nurses have also used the two step migration process to move from the Middle East to more preferable OECD nations (Percot 2006).
+Indian nurses have also used the two-step migration process to move from the Middle East to more preferable OECD nations (Percot 2006).
 However, nurses to the Middle East and Gulf generally engage in temporary migration, working for contracts of six months to two years and creating a snakes and ladder type mapping of migration routes.
 There is also another form of ‘two-step’ migration in terms of shifting from one visa category to another rather than from one geographical location to another.
 Research in Canada has explored this type of visa transfer for nurses from India and the Philippines who enter the country on international student or temporary foreign worker visas and subsequently move toward securing working visas that allow them to move into a nursing position (with highly variable results) (Walton-Roberts and Hennebry 2017).